superrob/genvexconnect/README.md

 |Nilan CTS602 Light | Yes, nilan gateway    | ✅              | ✅     |
 |Nilan CTS602 Geo   | Yes, nilan gateway    | ✅              |        |

+If you have one of the controllers not currently listed as tested, please report if the integration works as expected.

 ## Installation (HACS)

 The preferred method to install is to use HACS.
-You need to add this repo https://github.com/superrob/genvex-connect as a custom repo.
-See https://hacs.xyz/docs/faq/custom_repositories for details.
+The repository is part of the default list.
+Go to HACS -> Integrations, search for Genvex Connect and then install.
+Restart your Home Assistant instance to complete installation.

 ## Installation (No HACS)